 Will a Credit Card Application Hurt My Credit Score?

-Your credit score is a three-digit number that's used by creditors and lenders to approve (and sometimes deny) your applications.
+Your credit score is a three-digit number used by creditors and lenders when deciding whether or not to approve your applications.
 Each time a business pulls your credit score to approve an application, it affects your credit score.

 Rather than reviewing your full credit report, many creditors and lenders check your credit score to quickly make a decision on your application and to set the pricing and terms if you're approved.